-- If there is only one question in your banner, it will generally be much faster to select that question in the Columns dropdown of the table directly.
+- If there is only one question in your banner, it will generally be much faster to choose that question in the Columns dropdown of the table directly.
 The reason for this is that banners create additional variables for each category of the question used.
 For example, if you have a question with, say, 100 categories, it creates 100 variables, which can substantially slow down performance.

 - If a banner consists of nested Nominal questions, such as gender-within-age, creating new variables for each category by filtering one variable set by the other will achieve substantially faster computational performance than using a banner.

-- If a banner includes a variable that is only being used as a filter, it will generally be substantially faster to remove it from the banner, and instead, use it to Filter the table.
+- If a banner includes a variable that is only being used as a filter, it will generally be substantially faster to remove it from the banner and instead use it to Filter the table.

 - An Experiment or Ranking variable set is used in the table.
 When a table uses Experiment or Ranking variable sets, advanced models run in the background to calculate the coefficients and probabilities shown on the table.
 This can be exacerbated by the number of variables grouped in the variable set and cases (responses) used to calculate the results.